-- Due Diligence assessment with a materiality analysis for suppliers with a high risk of adverse breach of fundamental human rights - EUREKA's staff are required to confirm adherence to the ethical guidelines and also to undertake UN's fight against corruption training programme. - Suppliers are required to confirm adherence to EUREKAs Business principles for suppliers to extend the same requirements to their suppliers. - Results from supplier HSE audits, inspections and walkabouts are part of EUREKAs normal routines and are addressed directly with the supplier/subcontractor in question.
+- Due Diligence assessment with a materiality analysis for suppliers with a high risk of adverse breach of fundamental human rights - EUREKA's staff are required to confirm adherence to the ethical guidelines and also to undertake UN's fight against corruption training programme. - Suppliers are required to confirm adherence to EUREKAs Business principles for suppliers to extend the same requirements to their suppliers. - Results from supplier HSE audits, inspections and walkabouts are part of EUREKAs normal routines and are addressed directly with the supplier/subcontractor in guestion. - EUREKA has made a selection of 30 suppliers that have been requested to fill out an extensive questionnaire to report on the key areas identified.
+These surveys are performed with various selection criterias. - EUREKA has performed several site visits, both at technical and management level throughout 2024.
+During the visit, the workplace is inspected in order to manually observe working conditions and Occupational health, security and environmental risks